MichelleGri/la-boulangerie/README.md

 ![Colour image](README-files/design/colours-image.jpg)

 Four colours were chosen for the colour palette using the website [Canva](http://canva.com/colors).
 The image below displays the four colours with their HEX, RGB, and CMYK values.
-HEX values have been used in style.css file to add colours.
-RGB value has been for white to add opacity.
+HEX values have been used in style.css file.
+RGB value has been used for white to add opacity.

 ![Colour scheme](README-files/design/colour-scheme.jpg)